BloomTech-Labs/ds/docs/planning.md

 - [Building Machine Learning Powered Applications](https://mlpowered.com/pdf/BMLPA_Chapter_1.pdf), PDF pages 23-32.
 - [Five Questions Data Science Answers](https://brohrer.github.io/five_questions_data_science_answers.html)

-## Assess your data
+## Audit your data

-During the Planning phase, you are required to assess your data.
+During the Planning phase, you are required to audit your data.
 What data do you have now?
 What data do you need, to solve the problem?
 What data can you get?

 You could make a table that looks something like this: